-What is a Safe Distance From A WiFi Router?
+What is the Safe Distance From Wifi Router?

 There is currently no scientific consensus on the safe distance from a WiFi router.
 The issue has not been studied enough, and many scientists are still grappling with the “if” question on EMF emissions rather than the “how much” questions.
 Also, the EMF radiation varies from one router model to the next, which further complicates the question.

 So the answer is more subjective – as far away as you can be while still getting a good connection for your device.